 There are a limited number of kits available for each school year.
 If you are interested in participating, Enroll Now

 There is no cost to you, your students, or your school district to participate in the PSO Super Power Saver Kit Program.
-Resource Action Programs® develops and implements the PSO Super Power Saver Kit Program on behalf of PSO.
+Franklin Energy® develops and implements the PSO Super Power Saver Kit Program on behalf of PSO.

 One kit will be provided for each student enrolled in your class.
 There is not a maximum number of kits for each class; however, there are a limited number of kits for each school year.
 When this maximum number of kits has been reached, no more classrooms will be able to participate until the following school year.